 NSF’s True North and the Non-GMO Project are the two certification programs approved for companies making non-GMO claims on products sold in Whole Foods stores.
 NSF is also a technical administrator to the Non-GMO Project.

 Pearls urges NSF to change its standard.
-“True North’s standards should be updated to include new genetic engineering techniques, following the lead of the Non-GMO Project and the National Organic Standards Board (which in 2016 voted to update U.S. organic standards to exclude ingredients derived from next generation genetic engineering techniques).”
+“True North’s standards should be updated to include new genetic engineering techniques, following the lead of the Non-GMO Project and the National Organic Standards Board (which in 2016 unanimously adopted a recommendation clarifying that new genetic engineering techniques are not permitted in organic production).”